loganhasson/learn-you-some-erlang/README.md

-# Learn You Some Erlang for Great Good
+# Learn You Some Erlang for Great Good!

-Just following along with the text.
+Just following along with the book by Frank Hébert.